dmolchanenko/LookingGlass/README.md

 1. Install Java 1.7
 2. Download zip file from:  https://bitbucket.org/primatestinc/looking-glass/downloads/LookingGlass.zip
-3. Unzip contents and double click on LookingGlass.jar file
+3. Unzip contents
+4. Double click on LookingGlass.jar file
-4. Select browser type you want to work with and click on Open button
+5. Select browser type you want to work with and click on Open button
-5. Navigate to needed URL
+6. Navigate to needed URL
-6. Click on the looking glass icon and click on element you want to inspect
+7. Click on the looking glass icon and click on element you want to inspect
-7. Select "Click" operation from drop down next to "Validate" button
+8. Select "Click" operation from drop down next to "Validate" button
-8. Click on the "Click" button to see if Selenium can click on the selected HTML element
+9. Click on the "Click" button to see if Selenium can click on the selected HTML element

 **Known Limitations** (I'm currently working on both):